-And despite the fact that everyone else seems to have mastered the art of shouting across the table while eating at the same time, you haven't, so every time you stop eating to join in the conversation, guess what reply you'll get?
+And, while everyone else has mastered the art of shouting across the table while eating at the same time, you haven’t, so every time you pause to join in the conversation, guess what you’ll get?

 – Mangia, sta andando a freddo!

 One of the first phrases I ever managed to string together in Italian was this rather feeble defence:

 – Grazie, ma sono piena (pieno if you’re male)

 But they simply took this to mean I was ready for the fruit course, and then several desserts.